Nicholas G. Tullo, MD, FACC

 In 2003, Dr. Tullo moved to Tennessee to join the Chattanooga Heart Institute.
 After three years of living in the South, Dr. Tullo and his family realized where their roots were, and he moved back to New Jersey in July, 2006 to join Consultants in Cardiology.
 His expertise has enhanced and expanded our specialty services, and his calm, thoughtful, professional manner has been well received by our patients.
 He now oversees our pacemaker and implantable defibrillator program, and he is our expert in heart rhythm problems and fainting.
 In addition to being a fainting specialist, Dr. Tullo also has extensive experience with autonomic dysfunction such as orthostatic hypotension and the Postural Tachycardia Syndrome (POTS) and serves as a medical advisor to the Dysautonomia Information Network (DINET.org) and STARS-US.org, an international advocacy group for patients with fainting.

 Dr. Tullo is Assistant Clinical Professor of Medicine at the University of Medicine and Dentistry of New Jersey, and he is currently involved in several research studies.
 His writing has been published in numerous professional journals.
 He regularly gives lectures to physicians in training and the nursing staff at St. Barnabas Medical Center.
 He is board-certified in internal medicine, cardiovascular disease, and clinical cardiac electrophysiology.
 His hobbies include audio/video production and computer graphics/animation.
-He also plays in a rock band.
+He also played lead guitar in a rock band called "Crash Cart."